 It wouldn’t be fall without a candy corn martini, or a candy dish or two loaded with candy corn.
 Good news for gardeners – we can enjoy candy corn in our garden too!

 This plant is the perfect choice to add to your garden for Halloween.
-In fact, it is just one of the plants included in my list of Halloweeen plants.
+It makes a great Halloweeen plant because of its colors.

 Let’s find out all about this interesting plant for fall.